ronentk/academic-kickstart/content/authors/admin/_index.md

 During my PhD, I've also been fortunate to have 3 wonderful summer internships: 2 at the Allen Institute for Artificial Intelligence in Seattle (mentored by [Gabi Stanovsky](https://gabrielstanovsky.github.io/) and [Kyle Richardson](https://www.nlp-kyle.com/)), and one with the RIKEN institute in Japan (under Prof. [Yuji Matsumoto](https://www.riken.jp/en/research/labs/aip/goalorient_tech/knowl_acqui/index.html)).

-Outside of the lab, I'm into various other embodied pursuits like trekking, cycling, yoga and world music.
-I'm passionate about socio-technical activism (e.g., [RadicalXChange](https://www.radicalxchange.org/)) for building more useful and equitable technology towards broader social change.
-I also do research at [DAOStack](https://daostack.io/) on next-generation collaboration platforms for creating and harnessing collective intelligence.
+Outside of the lab, I'm also passionate about socio-technical activism (e.g., [RadicalXChange](https://www.radicalxchange.org/)) for building more useful and equitable technology towards broader social change.
+I'm co-founder of [Common SenseMakers](https://www.csensemakers.com/), a community focused on research and development around systems for distributed collective sensemaking.
+Together, we're working on technology and practices to help people and groups navigate information overload, find meaning and connection, and make sense of an increasingly complex world.

+I'm also into various other embodied pursuits like trekking, cycling, yoga and world music.

 For some random musings on the meaning of life, the universe and everything, check out [my blog](https://papyrus.so/@simplicity-complex) (Hebrew).

 **🗞️ News**
+- February 2022: co-founded [Common SenseMakers](https://www.csensemakers.com/), a community focused on research and development around systems for distributed collective sensemaking.
 - September 2021: starting visiting research program with Prof. Judith Fan's [Cognitive Tools](https://cogtoolslab.github.io/) computational cognitive science/psychology lab at UCSD!
 - June 2021: started a summer internship at AI2 with Kyle Richardson on the Aristo team.